Cynic (band): Musical style

-Cynic's first recordings feature a more punk rock, thrash metal, and hardcore punk sound, but in the 1990s their sound changed towards a highly complex, experimental and extremely technical form of progressive metal, while still retaining their death metal roots.
+Dom Lawson of Metal Hammer described Cynic's music as "fervently progressive and otherworldly."
+The band's early recordings feature a more punk rock, thrash metal, and hardcore punk sound, but in the 1990s their sound changed towards a highly complex, experimental and extremely technical form of progressive metal, while still retaining their death metal roots.
 Their 1990 demo displays a hyper-technical form of death/thrash, and the following 1991 Roadrunner demo bears a notable resemblance to Death and jazz-death metal pioneers Atheist, featuring two songs from Focus in cruder, more brutal form.
 Many influences from jazz and jazz-rock fusion can be heard on their debut album Focus.
 Focus has both "growls" and "robotic" vocals, using a vocoder.
 The offshoot Portal later released a demo recording that continues even further in the direction of progressive space rock, refining and softening up their sound.

-Cynic's 2008 album Traced in Air melded together the styles and influences heard on 1993's Focus with the more progressive-oriented Portal approach.
+Cynic's 2008 album Traced in Air fused the styles and influences heard on 1993's Focus with the more progressive-oriented Portal approach.
 The result had Cynic put less emphasis on its extreme metal elements, with new guttural vocalist Tymon Kruidenier playing a smaller role than Tony Teegarden did on Focus.
 Additionally, Paul Masvidal all but abandoned his vocoder robotic vocals, opting instead for a more natural singing voice, with a subtler—although noticeable—vocoder layer that increases an octave his voice.

-Cynic have been described as the founders of breath metal – a progressive, experimental subgenre of metal with strong ambient and ethereal aspects, directly informed by a meditation practice/observing the breath.
-In Cynic's music the sound of the actual breath is used as a musical signature and often cited in the lyrics or enunciated in how certain words are sung with a breathy phrase or passage.